MichaelHaussmann/spil/docs/configuration_advanced.md

             - named or numbered shots and sequences
             - state over version (cgwire)
             - publish/work version matching
-            - push or pull updates (publish permalinks or explicit dependent version update)
+            - push or pull updates ? (publish permalinks, eg. a "valid version" or explicit dependent version update)

 (See also questions for an existing pipeline)